-A local drive or local disk is a hard drive that is physically installed inside of or connected to your computer and is not part of another computer on a network.
+A local drive or local disk is a hard drive or SSD that is installed inside of or connected to your computer.
+It is not part of another computer on a network.
 For example, with most Microsoft Windows computers, the local drive or local disk is the denoted with "C:" label.

 In the image above, the Primary Drive (C:) and Extra Space (F:) are the local drives on the computer.
 The DVD-RW Drive (E:) is a local disc drive, however, it is considered removable media.
 Any other network drives or cloud storage is a remote drive.